-A student who fails to make Satisfactory Academic Progress after a period on warning, and who successfully appeals will have their Student Financial aid assistance reinstated and be placed on probation.
+A student who fails to make Satisfactory Academic Progress after a period on warning, and who successfully appeals, with an approved academic plan, will have their Student Financial aid assistance reinstated and be placed on probation.
 Such a student may continue to receive Student Financial aid assistance for only one grading period unless the student successfully regains Satisfactory Academic Progress by the end of that grading period.